280 dorms in Copenhagen

 You should still waitlist everywhere you can, but the cover letter is a great supplement to the passive waitlist.
 Another advantage for those who choose to apply motivated is that many students overlook this option, making it less competitive.
 Many of the colleges that accept motivated applications don’t put a lot of effort into marketing, so they can be hard to find.
 This combination makes it extra attractive to apply motivated.

-As a member of kbh-kollegier.dk you can easily find the colleges that accept motivated applications.
+As a member of kbh-kollegier.dk you can easily find the colleges that accept motivated applications

-Housing support and student housing in Copenhagen
+Housing support and dorm rooms in Copenhagen

 Housing benefit is a social benefit that can be applied for by anyone who is renting and not on a pension.
 You may also know it as “housing benefit”.
 We all know that budgets can be extra tight when you’re a student.
 That’s why it’s a good idea to check your eligibility for housing support when looking for student housing or a dorm room in Copenhagen.
 Often you can get DKK 500-600 per month in housing benefit, which equates to around DKK 7,000 per year – for free.